-Jonathan Brougham, Headmaster
+Jonathan Brougham, Head of school

 Our founder, Dr. John Gale Hun, built the School a century ago on the premise that learning is a highly personal process, best nurtured in close individual relationships between teacher and student.
 That powerful tradition is still enacted every day, in small classes, by excellent teachers who know their students well, and by students who appreciate connecting to skilled and caring adults.

 The Hun School is a twenty-four hour, culturally diverse campus, in one of the most academically minded communities in the world.
 However, what most visitors want to know is, what does it feel like to work and live among us?
 Walking our campus today, you will sense a healthy camaraderie among students and adults.
 You will appreciate the architectural and natural beauty of our forty-five acres, tucked in a quiet neighborhood within walking distance of Princeton University.
 You will meet happy and respectful students – diverse boarders and day students, boys and girls from New Jersey and around the world – who make living and working here a joy.
 And you will experience firsthand how a school can teach traditional values through a dynamic curriculum; and balance academic excellence and exceptionally broad offerings in athletics, the arts, clubs, and service.

 Whether you are a prospective student or an alumnus eager to reconnect, please come and visit!
 We are eager to show you how The Hun School of today changes lives and instills a true love of learning.

 Jonathan G. Brougham